agiwave/Mamba/README.md

 s(n) = cuma(n) * ( shiftb(1) / shifta(1) + shiftb(2) / shifta(2) + .... + shiftb(n) / shifta(n)) + b(n)
 ```

+Another point is: I found hawk is simplier than manba.
+The state size is smaller( mamba(num_states, dim), hawk(dim)) but the performance is better.
+I am investigating it more on this point.

 Please ignore all aka code here.
 It's a sample proxy to torch:

     aka.nn --> torch.nn